Stornoway at Rough Trade East

 Stornoway’s music employs a mixture of delicate harmonies and escapist lyrics that transport you to a rural idyll from a bygone era that never really existed.
 Their look is suitably rustic and understated – there’s no pomp or pretence, which is certainly refreshing.
 It’s perhaps all a bit safe though: it’s the sort of gig you would be happy to take both your gran and small children to.

-For further information about Stornoway and future events visit here.
+For further information and future events visit Stornoway’s website here.

 Watch the video for Knock Me On The Head here: